Frequently Asked Questions

 Secondly, By The Sea Recovery sober living has CPR, First Aid, Narcan certified and National Association of Recovery Residences & California Consortium of Addiction Programs and Professionals approved with live-in management.
 No new resident will ever be or feel alone.
 Finally, our space is not only aesthetic, but we take care of our surroundings as a family with some of the highest quality furniture, beddings, pans, glasses and utensils (not to mention our herb garden and patio), treating each other like responsible men.

-We do not shy about costs of drug testing at our sober living home, offering a complete lab certified 13 panel UA (urinalysis of 13 drug families including synthetics) as well as random morning and evening DOT (department of transportation) approved breathalyzer techniques.
+We offer a complete lab certified 14 panel UA (urinalysis of 14 drug families including synthetics) as well as random morning and evening DOT (department of transportation) approved breathalyzer techniques.
 We use a fuel cell breathalyzer that, unlike low cost conductor breathalyzers, is accurate and non invasive.
 These drug test costs cannot replace the safety and peaceful atmosphere we have created.
 For our new sober living residents, it is not uncommon for us to test daily to reaffirm our mission of creating a space of safety.
 The peace and tranquility created by often, not random drug testing, is unparalleled.

 We suggest that for the first 30 days, family give space for the sober living resident to become embraced by his new social circle.
 Calling, texting, and/or continuing to be in touch often through other means could interrupt the process of acclimatization to the mentorship and social model process and leadership.
 We cannot enforce such interaction, but we ask family to be aware that substance use disorders can interfere with family dynamics.